-§ 1.
-The need for a central agency to provide emergency credit to the rural credit institutions: There are, in India as seen in Chapter V, a number of agencies providing credit to agriculture.
-But these do not form parts of a scientifically organized and well integrated credit system, and invariably act as independent units.
-There is no co-ordination between the money-lenders, the indigenous bankers, the co-operative organizations, and the commercial banks organized on western lines.
-One of the main objects of a good system of agricultural credit, viz., an equalisation of credit terms is not, therefore, realised.
-The rates charged by the indigenous bankers in Bombay might be higher than those charged by the indigenous bankers in Calcutta, but still funds do not move easily from Calcutta to Bombay.
-In an agricultural country like India, the demand for credit is seasonal, and the agencies providing rural credit are likely to suffer from a shortage of funds during the busy season when the crops are moving to their markets.
-But neither the indigenous bankers, who provide most of the marketing credit and part of the production credit needed by the farmers, nor the co-operative organizations such as provincial co-operative banks. have any means of replenishing their funds when the demand for credit expands.
+indigenous bankers in Bombay might be higher than those charged by the indigenous bankers in Calcutta, but still funds do not move easily from Calcutta to Bombay.
+In an agricultural country like India, the demand for credit is seasonal, and the agencies providing rural credit are likely to suffer from a shortage of funds during the busy season when the crops are moving to their markets. neither the indigenous bankers, who provide most of the marketing credit and part of the production credit needed by the farmers, nor the co-operative organizations such as provincial co-operative banks, have any means of replenishing their funds when the demand for credit expands.
 The supply of credit is, thus, extremely inelastic and rates of interest rise during the busy season; nor do they move in the same direction in all parts of the country.
 If the farmers in India are to be provided cheap credit, the supply of credit should be rendered elastic.
 For this it is essential that the agencies providing rural credit must have a central institution from which they could borrow in times of stringency on the security of agricultural paper.
 The provincial co-operative banks need such an agency for another reason also.
 They get most of their funds by way of deposits from the public, and like the joint-stock banks, they also need an institution which would act to them as 'lender of last resort', and would help them to tide over the crisis during periods of emergency.
-An agency has also long been needed in India which would undertake research in all problems relating to agricultural credit and would give technical advice to the Central and the Provincial Government on all matters relating te measures for the provision of agricultural credit, for agricultural debt relief, and for the control of money-lenders.
+An agency has also long been needed in India which would undertake research in all problems relating to agricultural credit and would give technical advice to the Central and the Provincial Governments on all matters relating to measures for the provision of agricultural credit, for agricultural debt relief, and for the control of money-lenders.